-Content Type Hub is a centralized repository of SharePoint Content types where we can manage and publish content types.
+Content Type Hub is a centralized repository of SharePoint Content types to manage and publish content types.
 Any Web application that subscribed to this content type hub can consume content types from this store.
 Content type hub is associated with the help of Managed Metadata Service Application.

-Why we need content type hub in SharePoint?
+Why do we need a content type hub in SharePoint?

-Well, content types are limited within site collection scope.
-When you have a requirement to consume content types beyond site collection boundary, or even between different SharePoint farms (E.g. Dev-UAT-Production) – Content type hub is the answer!
-Without content type hub, You’ll end up creating same content type again and again on all of the site collections – I’m sure this situation is pretty common in your organization.
+Well, content types are limited within the site collection scope.
+When you have a requirement to consume content types beyond the site collection boundary, or even between different SharePoint farms (E.g., Dev-UAT-Production) – Content type hub is the answer!
+Without a content type hub, You’ll end up creating the same content type again and again on all of the site collections – I’m sure this situation is pretty common in your organization.

 How to configure content type hub SharePoint 2013?

 The Content Type Hub is actually a Site Collection.
-You can either create a dedicated web application and then a top-level site collection in it or create a separate site collection in any existing web application.
-Technically, You can choose any existing site collection and make it a content type hub, however, as a best practice, let’s create a dedicated site collection explicitly for content type hub.
+You can either create a dedicated web application and then a top-level site collection, or create a separate site collection in any existing web application.
+Technically, You can choose any existing site collection and make it a content type hub.
+However, as a best practice, let’s create a dedicated site collection explicitly for the content type hub.